royokello/cloud-deployer/README.md

 # cloud-deployer
-A dynamic Windows batch script for automating app deployments to cloud servers.
+A dynamic Python script for automating app deployments to cloud servers.
 Supports multiple project types by downloading and executing project-specific deployer scripts from separate repositories, using a flexible configuration file for easy management of server details, SSH keys, and deployment paths.

 ## Features